-If a test is missed for a valid reason, you must submit appropriate (complete and authentic) documentation in person to the course instructor within one week of the test.
+If the test is missed for a valid reason, you must submit proper (original, complete and appropriate) documentation in person within one week of the test to the instructor.
 If documentation is not received in time, your test mark will be zero.
-If a test is missed for a valid reason, its weight will be shifted to the final exam.
+If the documentation is validated, the weight of the test will be shifted to the final exam.